 A reduction and eventual elimination of tariffs on beef, sheep, wine and sugar are clearly significant for Australian agricultural exporters.
 Meat and cereals are some of our most valuable and important exports.
 Agriculture, forestry and fisheries exports from Australia to the UK increased from $225 million in 2019-20 to an impressive $868 million in 2022-23.
 Australian businesses should welcome the free trade agreement, as it improves their access to a market in demand for high-quality agricultural products.
 Its increased market access is expected to bring the sector closer to the goal of $100 billion by 2030.

 Boost to Australian fisheries & forestry sector

-Australian exporters in the fisheries and forestry sectors would also welcome the deal.
+Australian exporters in the fisheries and forestry sectors will welcome the deal.
 Tariffs on most of the seafood sector will be eliminated immediately.
-This is striking when you compare this to the current 2-20% tariffs on seafood products today.
+This is striking when you compare this to the pre-agreement 2-20% tariffs on seafood products.

-The majority of tariffs on forest products will also have their remaining tariffs removed as soon as the Agreement enters into force.
-This will include products like printed materials, casks and barrels.
-Some forest products are subject to tariffs as high as 10%.
+The majority of tariffs on forest products also had their remaining tariffs removed as soon as the Agreement went into force.
+This included products like printed materials, casks and barrels.

-We will experience the complete elimination of tariffs on some of the UK’s most popular brands such as Cadbury, Johnnie Walker, Land Rover and Lush.
+We have now experienced the complete elimination of tariffs on some of the UK’s most popular brands such as Cadbury, Johnnie Walker, Land Rover and Lush.

 Take advantage of the UK-Australia free trade agreement

 There are a range of benefits that Australian importers and exporters can take advantage of once this agreement comes into effect, such elimination of tariffs and import duty.

-But in order to seize these benefits, there’s a lot of work that needs to be done.
+But in order to seize these benefits, the right paperwork needs to be in place.
 This involves sourcing the correct HS Code to ensure your shipment can take advantage of any preferential clauses passed in the Agreement.
-It will also involve ensuring all your shipping documentation is correct so that your cargo can pass customs and quarantine without mishap.
+It will also involve having a Certificate of Origin, to prove that your goods have been manufactured in the UK (if it is an import).

 Here at International Cargo Express, we have qualified and experienced freight forwarders and customs brokers who can help you realise the potential of the new trade deal between the United Kingdom and Australia.
 We’ve had decades of combined experience working with various free trade agreements to ensure our clients get the most out of the economic deals struck with other countries.

-Get in touch with ICE today, and let’s discuss your next shipment under the up-and-coming UK-Australia Free Trade Agreement, now in effect.Request A Quote
+Get in touch with ICE today, and let’s discuss your next shipment under the UK-Australia Free Trade Agreement, now in effect.Request A Quote